IHE/ITI.SeR/SeR.md

 This message is created by the Authorization Decisions Manager after the evaluation of the XACML AuthorizationDecisionQuery Request message.
-The Authorization Decisions Manager identifies Authorization Decisions applicable to the Documents/Requester Entity and produces a result of the evaluation done.
+The Authorization Decisions Manager identifies Authorization Decisions applicable to the requested clinical data items and the Requester Entity, and produces a result of the evaluation done.

 ##### 3.79.4.2.2 Message Semantics